jimmykaiser/coronavirus-data/index.md

-    Last updated October 02, 2020
+    Last updated October 04, 2020

     ## Citywide Positivity Rate in the Past Week

-    As of September 29, 2020, New York performed an average of 29,272 tests per day over the previous seven days.
-The city recorded 441 positive tests over the same period, a positivity rate of 1.5%.
+    As of October 01, 2020, New York performed an average of 29,344 tests per day over the previous seven days.
+The city recorded 501 positive tests over the same period, a positivity rate of 1.7%.

     ## Positivity Rate in the Past Week by Neighborhood

     {% include_relative nyc-positivity.html%}

-    Map data as of October 02, 2020
+    Map data as of October 04, 2020

     Source: NYC Dept. of Health